Scarlet (color): Ancient world

-Scarlet has been a color of power, wealth and luxury since ancient times.
-Scarlet dyes were first mentioned in 8th century BC, under the name Armenian Red, and they were described in Persian and Assyrian writings.
+Scarlet has been a color of power, wealth, and luxury since ancient times.
+Scarlet dyes were first mentioned in the 8th century BC under the name Armenian Red, and they were described in Persian and Assyrian writings.
 The color was exported from Persia to Rome.
-During the Roman Empire, it was second in prestige only to the purple worn by the Emperors.
-Roman officers wore scarlet cloaks called paludamenta, and persons of high rank were referred to as the coccinati, the people of red.
+During the Roman Empire, it was second in prestige only to the purple worn by the emperors.
+Roman officers wore scarlet cloaks called paludamenta, and persons of high rank were referred to as the coccinati ('people of red').

-The color is also mentioned several times in the Bible, both in the Old and New Testament; in the Latin Vulgate version of the book of Isaiah (1:18) it says, "If your sins be as scarlet (si fuerint peccata vestra ut coccinum) they shall be made white as snow", and in the book of Revelation (17:1-6) it describes the "Great Harlot" (meretricius magnus) dressed in scarlet and purple (circumdata purpura et coccino), and riding upon a scarlet beast (besteam coccineam).
+The color is also mentioned several times in the Hebrew Bible and the Christian Bible's Old and New Testaments.
+In the Latin Vulgate version of the book of Isaiah (1:18) it says, "If your sins be as scarlet (si fuerint peccata vestra ut coccinum) they shall be made white as snow", and the Christian book of Revelation (17:1-6) describes a "Great Harlot" (meretricius magnus) dressed in scarlet and purple (circumdata purpura et coccino) and riding a scarlet beast (besteam coccineam).

-The Latin term for scarlet used in the Bible comes from coccus, a "tiny grain".
-The finest scarlets in ancient times were made from the tiny scale insect called kermes, which fed on certain oak trees in Turkey, Persia, Armenia and other parts of the Middle East.
-The insects contained a very strong natural dye, also called kermes, which produced the scarlet color.
+The Latin term for scarlet used in the Hebrew Bible comes from coccus ('tiny grain').
+The finest scarlets in ancient times were made from a tiny scale insect (called a kermes), which fed on specific oak trees in Turkey, Persia, Armenia, and parts of the Middle East.
+The insects contained a very strong natural dye (also called "kermes"), which produced the scarlet color.
 The insects were so small they were historically thought to be a kind of grain.
 This was the origin of the expression "dyed in the grain."